FXLJA/fxlja/README.md

 ### 🧿 Blessing of the moon upon your journey 🧿
 <hr>

-🔭 I’m currently savoring the bliss oh having a 3.5+ cGPA
+🔭 I’m currently savoring the bliss of having a 3.5+ cGPA

 🌱 I’m currently bearing an unhealthy grudge on frameworks and programming in general.
 Flask takes the top spot.